Alef-Burzmali/netbox-data-flows/docs/quick-start.md

 ### Tab views

-Finally, the plugin adds tab views in the native objects that are the source or the destination of a data flow.
+The plugin adds tab views in the native objects that are the source or the destination of a data flow.

 In the example below, the device is part of one object alias and in the destination of our data flows related to Zabbix.